Scritches/alsuti-server/README.md

 The redis database to use. *Optional, but recommended*.

 ####ALSUTI_TLS_ENABLED
-When set to 'yes' the KEY and CERT variables above are used to configure TLS support. *Optional.*
+When set to 'yes' the KEY and CERT variables below are used to configure TLS support. *Optional.*

 ####ALSUTI_TLS_KEY
 TLS key. *Optional.*